akshaykajithkumar/Golang-GRPC-User-Service/readme.md

-# Golang GRPC User Service With Search
+# Golang GRPC User Service

 This project encompasses a Golang gRPC service designed with specialized functionalities to effectively manage user details, alongside a robust search feature.